rohanrrao/xity-starter/README.md

 ![XITY Starter](https://repository-images.githubusercontent.com/234711727/fbefa980-45e0-11ea-8f4e-1250f14a82a5)

-A blog-ready 11ty starter based on PostCSS and Parcel, with a RSS feed and Native Elements.
+A blog-ready 11ty starter based on PostCSS and Snowpack, with a RSS feed and Native Elements.

 ## Key features